 Use the best tool in your arsenal.
 What’s that you ask?
 It’s the way you know them to their very core.
 Use that expertise along with the directions I’m presenting here.
 Fingers crossed, you can help your betrayed spouse heal and make them happier than before,

 The sooner we get started, the sooner you’re both on the road back to recovery.
 Keep in mind this advice is based on general things I see in a marriage dealing with betrayal (often infidelity).
-If you want to talk more specifically about your marriage then click here and tell me what you’re dealing with.
+If you haven’t already – make sure you take the marriage assessment quiz so we can focus on your marriage and how to get things back on track quickly.

 Show Them Proof!